Powww/screeps-1/to.do.md

 - invade(), occupy()
 - invasion(toOccupy) -> occupation
 - all sites()
+... test critical_downgrade on private server?

 # Implementing...
+labs.pause_reactions();
+Siege
+- Add "scout"; 1 MOVE, if a room is not visible (remote mining), will go to ensure doesn't need soldiers, etc (doesn't waste bigger crep body, spawn time)

+Industry
+	* when defining reactions, splice out labs already defined in boosts!!!!!!! but not empty...
+	- @ sites.industry() line ~141: if no reaction available to be assigned, check if any labs need emptying
+		- and empty them!
+	- refactor industry functions; Refactor industry... write out steps for industry and try to refactor to it
+	- In defining labs, if no reaction or boost, if not empty, then empty

+Misc
 	- Log to show all boosts in action... or add to log.labs()
 	- Implement tower repairing?
 		- If not attacking or healing...
 		- Check structures if (Game.time % 25 == 0)